When Should You Not Go to the Grand Canyon?

 The Bottom Line

-While it's tempting to visit this stunning wonder during holidays, spring break, or summer, these periods often come with large crowds and increased temperatures.
+While it's tempting to go and experience the Grand Canyon during holidays, spring break, or summer, these periods come with large crowds and/or scorching temperatures

-For a more tranquil and enjoyable experience, consider planning your trip during the shoulder seasons of spring and fall.
-With fewer visitors and pleasant weather, you'll have ample opportunity to bask in the natural splendor of the Grand Canyon without feeling overwhelmed.
+For a more tranquil and enjoyable experience, while still being able to enjoy all that the Grand Canyon has to offer, consider planning your trip during the shoulder seasons of spring and fall.
+With fewer visitors and pleasant weather, you'll have ample opportunity to bask in the natural wonder of the Grand Canyon without feeling overwhelmed.

-If you have to visit during one of the "worst" times, choose weekdays, arrive early in the day, and explore lesser-known areas to make the most of your visit.
+If you have to visit during one of the "less ideal" times, choose weekdays, arrive early in the day, explore lesser-known areas, and join a guided tour to make the most of your visit.
+Regardless of when you go, stay positive and soak up all the amazing views!